Despite the popularity of group classes and fitness courses, personal training is the gold standard for guiding people on their training journey.

 2. Location and Competition

 Location and competition are two other crucial factors to consider.
-You could be an excellent coach with impressive qualifications, but if you offer in-person training, you must look at local personal trainers and how much they charge per hour or session.
+You could be an excellent coach with impressive qualifications, but if you offer in-person training, you must look at local personal trainers and their hourly or per-session rates.

 3. The Type of Service You Offer